garrettmillar/mapbox-workshop/README.md

       ```

 ## Feeling Confident?
 Below is a **full, standalone example html script** that allows the filtering of your displayed data, based on their defined source and through some simple CSS properties.
+See if you can use it as a guide to create a toggable menu that allows you to switch between displayed data in your mapping application.
    * **Note**: This script assumes you have multiple data sources to be added as separate map layers, to then later be called on as a ```toggleableLayerIds``` variable.
 This variable is then sent to the CSS property ```menu``` as an HTML DOM activeElement Property (study the values in bottom of the script below, '```active```' and '```visible```' to get a better understanding if wanted/needed).
    * E.g.,  ```var toggleableLayerIds = [ 'contours', 'museums' ];```